spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/configure-algolia.md

 ##### Searchable

-Attributes defined as searchable may be used while calling Algolia's `searchForFacetValues` method, which can be used for Yves integration.
+Attributes defined as searchable may be used while calling Algolia's `searchForFacetValues` method, which can be used for the Storefront integration.
 This method is necessary to display catalog page facets if many values are possible for each facet—in this case, only 100 of those values are displayed by default.
 Accessing other values requires searching for them using the `searchForFacetValues` method.
-Select this option if you plan on having a large number of different values for this facet, and if you use the Spryker Storefront (Yves).
+Select this option if you plan on having a large number of different values for this facet, and if you use the Spryker Storefront.

 ##### Filter only